tari-project/tari/RFC/src/RFC-0151_StagedWalletSecurity.md

 needed to recover the funds and limit the potential loss of funds in case of a breach to just that found in the commitments in the backup, which should not be more than $50.

-Backups MUST be authorised by the user when the first cloud backup is made, and SHOULD be automatically updated after each transaction.
+Backups MUST be authorised by the user when the first cloud backup is made and SHOULD be automatically updated after each transaction.

 Restoring a wallet from Stage 1b entails _importing_ the UTXO commitments into the user's current wallet.